 Petroglyphs at Gullickson’s Glen have been interpreted as: a bison nursing her calf, deer, elk, eagles, fish, geese, swans, thunderbirds, and human figures.

 The left and right pictures are of the same petroglyphs taken at different times.
 Over time, mosses and lichens have covered them.
-The four geese from the left picture are now more difficult to see.
+The four geese from the left picture are more difficult to see in the right image.
 Since the right photograph was taken, this section of the wall has fallen and these petroglyphs have since been destroyed.

 Petroglyphs are carved into a sandstone outcrop near the top of a large ridge overlooking the Kickapoo River Valley.
 Three complete bird figures and the wing of a fourth figure are visible.
 Because the sandstone is soft and some areas are badly eroded, there may have been more than the four figures that are currently visible.
 If the erosion continues at its present rate another figure will be lost in the near future.
 A possible interpretation of the petroglyphs is that they may be humans in disguise or possible spirit beings.